hashdit/metamask-snap/README.md

 Receive risk warnings and details whenever you interact with smart contracts or addresses that are known or suspected to be malicious, preventing the loss of funds before it happens.

+### Address Poisoning

+Check for similarities between all of the user's addresses and the addresses they are interacting with.
+If any similarity is detected, a warning will be displayed to the user.

 ### Transaction Screening

 Gain insights into the risk level of each transaction.
 Receive timely warnings before engaging with potentially vulnerable or malicious smart contracts.